Psychedelic/DIP721/spec.md

 ---

----

 ## 🤑 Fees

 Implementations are encouraged not to charge any fees when an approved entity transfers NFTs on the user's behalf, as that entity might have no means for payment.
-If any fees needs to be taken for such a `transferFromDip721`, `safeTransferFromDip721`, `transferFromNotifyDip721`, `safeTransferFromNotifyDip721` call, then it is encouraged to be taken during the call to `approveDip721`, `setApprovalForAllDip721` from the caller's balance.
+If any fees needs to be taken for such a `transferFrom` call, then it is encouraged to be taken during the call to `approve`, `setApprovalForAll` from the caller's balance.

 <br>

----

 ---